 How much will a French Bulldog cost?

 The average cost of the French Bulldog is around $2000 to $8000.
-However, depending upon the country and breeder it can be varied for different buyers.
+However, depending on the country and breeder it can be varied for different buyers.

 Are French Bulldogs stubborn?